foundersandcoders/LIFT02/HITL_Docs/FUNCTIONAL.md

   - My role as a parent or carer
   - My religion or beliefs
   - My experience as someone with a disability or long-term health condition
-  - Workplace adjustments and support
+  - Workplace actions and support
   - Additional information and resources
 - Navigation between categories via tabs, cards, or scrolling
 - Help/instructional elements accessible from dashboard